 Instructions

-- Dip chicken pieces in the egg mixture, then dredge in the flour mixture.
+- In a large Dutch oven or wok, heat oil to 375°F (about 2 inches deep).
+Dip chicken pieces in the egg mixture, then dredge in the flour mixture.

-- Fry the chicken in batches for 3 to 4 minutes or until golden and crisp then remove with a slotted spatula, draining the oil well.
+- Fry the chicken in batches for 3 to 4 minutes, or until golden and crisp.
+Then, remove it with a slotted spatula, draining the oil well.

 - To make the sauce combine the sweet chili sauce, honey, water, white vinegar, lemon juice, salt, soy sauce and cornstarch in a medium saucepan and bring to a boil and cook until it thickens (don't make the sauce in your chicken pan).

-- Clean the skillet and add 1 tbsp. of oil, stir fry the beans, and bell pepper.
+- Clean the skillet and add 1 tbsp. of oil, stir fry the beans and the bell pepper.
 Cook until softened.

 Wow so good!!